wemiibidun/quote_api/README.md

 * [Contact](#contact)

 ## Introduction
-This is a project from codeacademy which is a part of the Full-Stack Engineer career path course.
-The aim of this project is to build on the knowledge of Node JS, Express and APIs
+This is a project from Codecademy, part of the Full-Stack Engineer career path course.
+This project aims to build on the knowledge of Node JS, Express, and APIs

 ## Screenshot
 ![Sample image](https://github.com/wemiibidun/quote_api/blob/main/public/quote_api.png)

-## Technologies (Language, Library and Framework)
+## Technologies (Language, Library, and Framework)
 * Javascript
 * Node JS
 * Express